 11. Apply for a gaming machine permit

+In the Netherlands, strict rules apply to gaming machines (speelautomaten).
 You need a gaming machine permit from your local municipality to install a game-of-chance machine in your catering establishment.

 12. Apply for music performance licences